SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 You can view general integration instructions in this central, light blue section.
 In the dark area to the right, you can see Dialogflow-specific code examples corresponding visually in line with each general section.

-<aside class="notice">We currently only support integrations with Google's <a href="https://dialogflow.com/">Dialogflow</a>, but this list is quickly growing, so check back soon or else get in touch with us directly if your chatbot platform of choice does not appear on this list!</aside>

 # Getting Started

 > SBRA offers professional services to assist in the creation of your Chatbot.
 If you are interested, please email sales_us@softbankrobotics.com.
 Otherwise you can use the remainder of this documentation to create your own Chatbot for Pepper.